-Another program offered through Diabetes Education is called Taking Charge of Blood Sugars Through Daily Choices.
+Another program offered through Diabetes Education is called Blood Sugar Management.
 This is individual education that includes a 5-visit series with an RN Diabetes Educator to examine and set goals in the seven aspects of self-care that affect blood sugars. $150 for series.
 The diabetes educators also offer a mini-series of Taking Charge of Blood Sugars.
 This includes two visits with an RN Diabetes Educator using a simplified curriculum for learning how to better manage blood sugars. $75 for two classes.
-Call 419-330-2772 to schedule.
+You may choose to have one session with a dietitian.
+Call us at 419-330-2772 to schedule.

 The Diabetes Education staff is available for group presentations on diabetes-related topics in the community.